Financial Subsidy Scheme for Offshore Service-Learning Projects

 Points to Note:

-- 1. The Office of Service-Learning (OSL) may contact you if further information is needed.
+- 1. The Service-Learning and Leadership Office (SLLO) may contact you if further information is needed.

 - 2. The maximum amount of subsidy is the trip fee required to pay per student for the offshore service-learning project.
 Deposit and other expenses incurred, if any, will not be considered.

-- 3. Successful applicant is required to provide certain hours of voluntary service or submit a post-trip service report assigned by the OSL.
+- 3. Successful applicant is required submit a post-trip service report to the SLLO.

-- 4. The subsidy will be reimbursed to students upon completion of the project or requirement, successful applicant should notify the OSL after trip for subsidy arrangement.
+- 4. The subsidy will be reimbursed to students upon completion of the project or requirement, successful applicant should notify the SLLO after trip for subsidy arrangement.

-- 6. The OSL reserves the right not to accept late submission or application with insufficient information.
+- 5. The SLLO reserves the right not to accept late submission or application with insufficient information.

-- 7. The OSL has full discretion over the acceptance or rejection of an application and the amount of subsidy.
+- 6. The SLLO has full discretion over the acceptance or rejection of an application and the amount of subsidy.